jlzcode/jlzcode.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - AI in healthcare
+  - AI in Healthcare
-  - Computer Vision
   - Generative AI
+  - Machine Learning

 # Education to show in About widget